arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 two Ps and ask, **"If this was a thing, what would the challenge here be for you?"**

-- [ ] TheCoachingHabit.com/videos: STARTING STRONG "What’s on your mind?"
+- TODO TheCoachingHabit.com/videos: STARTING STRONG "What’s on your mind?"

 what you’re holding in your mind will unconsciously influence what you can notice and focus on.
 When you’re thinking of buying a red Mazda, you suddenly